Nico-T-Ihle/valorant_cypher_cam/README.md

 # Valorant Cypher Camera Raspberry Pi
-Hello everyone to build your own Cypher camera you have to first follow these steps before running the code.
-For this projekt you will need a **raspberry pi** and a **RPI CAM 5MP** and thats it for the streaming server.
+Hello everyone!
+To build your own Cypher camera, you first need to follow these steps before running the code.
+For this project, you will need a Raspberry Pi and an RPI CAM 5MP – and that's it for the streaming server.

-if your wondering how to connect and setup the camera to the pi i recommend to check out this: [raspberrypi.org](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/0) if you finish this you can continue with the installation.
+If you're wondering how to connect and set up the camera to the Pi, i recommend checking out this guide: [raspberrypi.org](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/0).
+Once you finish this, you can continue with the installation.
 ```
 pip install picamera
 pip install paho-mqtt